 Tiffany’s return to work was a bit easier as the gestational mom.
 However, she was prepared to fight for her right to breastfeed at work and has not experienced any issues.

-So far we’ve been able to easily cover for each other if something pops up.
-It’s fine if one of us gets too busy or needs to leave because we’re both able to step in to nurse or breastfeed when necessary.
+So far, we’ve been able to cover for each other if something pops up.
+It’s okay if one of us gets too busy or needs to leave because we’re both ready to step in to nurse or breastfeed when necessary.
 Being able to co-breastfeed has relieved so much stress from providing Orion with enough milk.
 We are incredibly thankful that all of the hard work that went into making this decision and inducing lactation is paying off to both have the ultimate bonding experience with our baby.

 You can read more about Glenis and her family’s full story here.